Interpreting model run results

 Compare to other runs

 The Model Runs Overview page, shows a table with the latest runs of a model.
-By default we show the scores of each of the runs, as well as the first KPIs.
+By default we show the scores of each of the runs, as well as the first metrics.
 Use the search functionality to compare specific runs.

 Click Manage columns to customize which columns are shown on the overview page.
-You can pick which of the model KPIs to compare. |
+You can pick which of the model metrics to compare. |

 Plan around fixed segments